makerdao/pe-checklists/spell/spell-reviewer-mainnet-checklist.md

 * Exec Doc
-  * [ ] Record target date for the executive spell _Insert taget date here in the YYYY-MM-DD format_
+  * [ ] Record target date for the executive spell _Insert target date here in the YYYY-MM-DD format_
   * [ ] Exec Sheet for the specified date is found in the ["Executive Vote Implementation Process" google sheet](https://docs.google.com/spreadsheets/d/1w_z5WpqxzwreCcaveB2Ye1PP5B8QAHDglzyxKHG3CHw)
     _Insert URL to the specific sheet here_
   * [ ] Exec Doc for the specified date is found in the [`makerdao/community` GitHub repo](https://github.com/makerdao/community/tree/master/governance/votes)